rinuccia/travels-api/README.md

-# REST API service "To help the traveler"
+# REST API service "Traveler's Aid".

 The REST API was written for the purpose of practicing programming in the Go language ([task](TASK.md))